B.S.E. Civil Engineering — Duke University

 M.S.
 Mechanical Engineering & Materials Science — Duke University

-Prior to coming to NIST, Dr. Gayle spent 11 years in industry in the field of alloy development for aerospace applications.
-Before joining the AMNPO in December 2012, Frank worked in the NIST Metallurgy Division in positions from research metallurgist to Division Chief.
-His research covered a wide range of materials, including quasicrystals, lead-free solder, and aerospace materials, including creating materials for NASA’s Space Shuttle and identifying strengthening mechanisms in the original Wright Brothers’ Flyer engine.
+Dr. Gayle started his career with 11 years in industry, developing aerospace alloys and manufacturing processes, and his patented alloys are flying in current military and civilian aircraft.
+He also worked in the NIST Metallurgy Division in positions from research metallurgist to Division Chief.
+His personal research covered a wide range of materials, including quasicrystals, lead-free solder, and aerospace materials, including development of alloys for NASA’s Space Shuttle.
 As Division Chief, he was responsible for broad support of industry needs for measurements, standards, and data in the application of metals.
-As Chief, Frank developed major programs in energy, microelectronics, and metals for mechanical applications, focusing on measurement needs for industry.
+As Chief, Frank developed major programs in energy, microelectronics, and mechanical properties.